ibm-cloud-docs/vmwaresolutions/services/managinghtkc.md

 For more information, see [Ordering, viewing, and deleting services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingremovingservices).

-## Enabling internet access for the HyTrust KeyControl VMs
+## Enabling internet access for the HyTrust KeyControl virtual machines
 {: #managinghtkc-internet-access}

 For HTKC 4.3.2 and later, {{site.data.keyword.vmwaresolutions_short}} provides automatic renewal support for HyTrust licenses that have the Call Home feature enabled.
 For vCenter Server instances that are not private-only, HTKC is deployed with firewall and SNAT (Source Network Address Translation) rules that are defined on the management services ESG **mgmt-nsx-edge**.